Journaling Improves Amputation Recovery

 The daily log is your running personal history.
 This can include what you did, ate, saw, and who you spoke with.
 It may sound mundane, but the best part of this format is that you have a hand-written record of your day-to-day life, which can come in handy later when you need to remember something.

-This method allows you to focus on the things that are meaningful for you.
+This method allows you to focus on the things that are meaningful to you.
 Writing your gratitude list enables positivity to reverberate throughout the day.
-The main reason behind this method’s effectiveness is because it’s virtually impossible to feel stressed and grateful at the same time.
+The main reason behind this method’s effectiveness is that it’s virtually impossible to feel stressed and grateful at the same time.
 Whenever you find yourself stressed and overwhelmed, turn to your journal and write down the things for which you am thankful.
 Make this a daily habit, and you’re sure to feel a domino effect of optimism with which you can approach any situation throughout the day.

 If you already keep a planner or a to-do list, you can also write your gratitude list there.
 This way, you can look at your list throughout the day as you check tasks off your to-do list.
 I assure you that this method helps you keep things in perspective as you work to complete the day’s tasks.